 The ability of the TRPI to characterise TRP effects at a site was tested by correlating TRPI with measured chemical concentration of TRP at the same site.
-Correlations of TRPI to TRP were performed using two separate data-sets, both comprising information from across England.
-The first was collected by the authors at 88 sites across England between 2013 and 2015, providing 156 data points as most sites were sampled in spring (March - June) and autumn (September - November) (Supplementary Material B).
-Seasonal values were used as separate replicates because TRPI accounts for seasonality in the calculation of the score.
-These data represented a range of TRP concentrations (0 - 4.6 mg I^{-1}) and geographical locations (Figure 1).

-TRPI was calculated using macroinvertebrate data collected using EA standard protocol 3-minute kick samples followed by 1-minute hand searching different habitats being sampled with effort proportional to extent (Environment Agency, 2009).
+Correlations of TRPI to TRP were performed using two separate data-sets, both comprising data collected from across England.
+The first was collected by the authors at 88 sites across England between 2013 and 2015, providing 156 data points as most sites were sampled in spring and autumn (Figure 1; Supplementary Material B).
+These represented a range of TRP concentrations and geographical locations.
+TRPI was calculated using macroinvertebrate data collected using EA standard protocol 3-minute kick samples followed by 1-minute hand searching (Environment Agency, 2009).
 The TRP was calculated as a seasonal average concentration derived from EA monthly spot measurements at the same location.
 The second data set constituted 76 sites from across England, monitored by the EA in 2015 for chemical TRP concentrations, TDI, MTR and family-level macroinvertebrate community data, which were used to calculate TRPI and other commonly used macroinvertebrate indices (Figure 1; Supplementary Material C).
-These sites did not have the same range of TRP concentration as the author-collected database $(0 - 1.4 \text{ mg l}^{-1})$ but had the advantage of concurrent measurements of TDI, MTR, chemical TRP and invertebrate community in the same season by the EA following standard protocols (Holmes et al. 1999; UKTAG 2013).
-Therefore, both data sets were examined to provide multiple opportunities to validate the TRPI index.
+These sites did not have the same range of TRP concentration as the author-collected database but had the advantage of concurrent measurements of TDI, MTR, chemical TRP and invertebrate community in the same season by the EA following standard protocols (Holmes et al. 1999; UKTAG 2013).
+Therefore, both data sets were examined to provide multiple opportunities to validate TRPI index.
 For both data-sets, scores from spring and autumn were included within the same correlation because TRPI accounts for seasonality in the metric calculation and, therefore, the scores are comparable.
-An increasing strength of correlation between biological metrics of TRP (e.g. TDI, MTR and TRPI) and measured chemical TRP was not necessarily deemed to indicate a greater utility because each score potentially characterises a different aspect of invertebrate community whereas TDI indicates the effect on diatom communities.